Drug Abuse and Addiction

 - Lay down rules and consequences.
 Your teen should understand that using drugs comes with specific consequences.
-Don’t make hollow threats or set rules that you cannot enforce.
-Make sure your spouse agrees with the rules and is prepared to enforce the rules.
+But don’t make hollow threats or set rules that you cannot enforce—and make sure your spouse agrees and is prepared to enforce the rules.
 Remind your teen that taking someone else’s prescription or sharing theirs with others is illegal.

 - Monitor your teen’s activity.
-Know where your teen goes and who he or she hangs out with.
+Know where your teen goes and who they hang out with.
 It’s also important to routinely check potential hiding places for drugs—in backpacks, between books on a shelf, in DVD cases or make-up cases.
-Explain to your teen that this lack of privacy is a consequence of him or her having been caught using drugs.
+Monitor your teen’s use of the Internet to check for illegal online purchases.

 - Encourage other interests and social activities.
 Expose your teen to healthy hobbies and activities, such as team sports and afterschool clubs.

 - Talk to your child about underlying issues.
 Drug use can be the result of other problems.
-Is your child having trouble fitting in?
+Is your teen having trouble fitting in?
 Has there been a recent major change, like a move or divorce causing stress?

 - Get help.
 Teenagers often rebel against their parents but if they hear the same information from a different authority figure, they may be more inclined to listen.
 Try a sports coach, family doctor, therapist, or drug counselor.

 Addiction is a complex problem that affects every aspect of your life.
 Overcoming it requires reaching out for support and making changes to the way you live, deal with problems, and relate to others.
 Recovery is within your reach but don’t try to go it alone; it’s very easy to get discouraged and rationalize "just one more."
 Whether you choose to go to rehab, rely on self-help programs, get therapy, or take a self-directed treatment approach, support is essential.
 See: Overcoming Drug Addiction.